Chokseys2022/Frontend/README.md

 - Visit the homepage to get started.
 - Use the navigation links to explore different sections of the blog.
 - Read detailed content for each blog category by clicking on the respective links.
-- Administrators can access the management panel to manage blog content.
+- Administrators can access the management page to manage blog content.
 - Users can search for word definitions using the integrated dictionary.

 ## Credits